2600hz/kazoo/core/kazoo_ips/doc/maintenance.md

 ## Operations

 Currently the operations team must maintain the list of IP addresses.
-This should be facilitated by use of the SUP commands detailed bellow.
+This should be facilitated by use of the SUP commands detailed below.

 ### Making IPs Available
 When a new block of IP addresses are aquired they should be distributed among the SBCs and added to the bind lists.
 These IPs should then be added via the SUP command to the list of available IPs specifying the zone and host where the IP exists.